soapy-dns/leaflet/README.md

 ## Babel
-uses babel to transpile javascript, so can use ES2015.  .babelrc also has 2 plugins transform-object-assign - allows the use of Object.assign transform-object-rest-spread -allows the use of the object spread operator '...'
+uses babel to transpile javascript, so can use more modern versions of javascript.  .babelrc also has 2 plugins transform-object-assign - allows the use of Object.assign transform-object-rest-spread -allows the use of the object spread operator '...'